Musk boosts surge in misinformation about Pelosi attack

-A police officer rolls out more yellow tape on the closed street below the home of House Speaker Nancy Pelosi and her husband Paul Pelosi in San Francisco, Friday, Oct.
+Police stand at the top of the closed street outside the home of House Speaker Nancy Pelosi and her husband Paul Pelosi in San Francisco, Friday, Oct.
 28, 2022.
+Within hours of the attack on Paul Pelosi, conspiracy theories deflecting blame for the assault on the husband of U.S. Speaker Nancy Pelosi were already swirling online.
+(AP Photo/Eric Risberg, File) Elon Musk, Tesla CEO, attends the opening of the Tesla factory Berlin Brandenburg in Gruenheide, Germany, March 22, 2022.
+Musk is already floating major changes for Twitter — and faces major hurdles as he begins his first week as owner of the social-media platform.
+Twitter's new owner fired the company's board of directors and made himself the board's sole member, according to a company filing Monday, Oct.
+31, 2022, with the Securities and Exchange Commission.
+(Patrick Pleul/Pool via AP, File) A police officer rolls out more yellow tape on the closed street below the home of House Speaker Nancy Pelosi and her husband Paul Pelosi in San Francisco, Friday, Oct.
+28, 2022.
 Paul Pelosi, was attacked and severely beaten by an assailant with a hammer who broke into their San Francisco home early Friday, according to people familiar with the investigation.
 (AP Photo/Eric Risberg) David DePape, right, records the nude wedding of Gypsy Taub outside City Hall on Dec.
 19, 2013, in San Francisco.
 DePape is accused of breaking into House Speaker Nancy Pelosi's California home and severely beating her husband with a hammer.
 DePape was known in Berkeley, Calif., as a pro-nudity activist who had picketed naked at protests against local ordinances requiring people to be clothed in public.
-(AP Photo/Eric Risberg) Elon Musk, Tesla CEO, attends the opening of the Tesla factory Berlin Brandenburg in Gruenheide, Germany, March 22, 2022.
-Musk is already floating major changes for Twitter — and faces major hurdles as he begins his first week as owner of the social-media platform.
-Twitter's new owner fired the company's board of directors and made himself the board's sole member, according to a company filing Monday, Oct.
-31, 2022, with the Securities and Exchange Commission.
-(Patrick Pleul/Pool via AP, File) Police stand at the top of the closed street outside the home of House Speaker Nancy Pelosi and her husband Paul Pelosi in San Francisco, Friday, Oct.
-28, 2022.
+(AP Photo/Eric Risberg)

 Within hours of the attack on Paul Pelosi, conspiracy theories deflecting blame for the assault on the husband of U.S. Speaker Nancy Pelosi were already swirling online.
-(AP Photo/Eric Risberg, File)

-Within hours of the attack on Paul Pelosi, conspiracy theories deflecting blame for the assault on the husband of U.S. Speaker Nancy Pelosi were already swirling online.

-Note: This story was first published on Oct.
-31, 2022.
-It was updated on Nov.
-4, 2022, to correct the name of an organization monitoring hate speech to the Network Contagion Research Institute, not the National Contagion Research Institute.